geraldWilliam/Diver/README.md

 #### Subscribing to changes

 In Rx, Combine, and other reactive paradigms, value updates are typically received through a `subscribe` or `sink` operator.
 The Observation framework provides no such operator.
 Change tracking is achieved by the `withObservationTracking(apply:onChange:)` function.
 Importantly, this only receives the _next_ change to the values accessed in the apply block.
 For continuous tracking, define a function that invokes `withObservationTracking`.
 In the `onChange` closure, call the function again to re-subscribe for the next change.
-See examples in Posts.swift, Session.swift, and AppService.swift.
+See examples in Posts.swift, and Session.swift.

 ---